"It's okay to fail. We grow from our mistakes."

 As for my career, I began my career in the long reaching shadows of my father and father-in-law.
 Both of these men were super successful in business.
 The bar was high.
 If you continue to make the right choices and work hard, then you won't fail.
 Again, from education to resources to abilities, I had everything I need to succeed.
 Throw on top of that the promise (pressue) I made to provide for my wife and family.
 The math is super simple: Failure = Not An Option.

 Alright readers.
 Who wants to join me?
-Let's get out there and take some risks.
+Are you ready to get out there with me and take some risks.
 Let's take a few of our dreams down off the shelf and start knocking a few of them off the list.
 Let's learn to be secure in who we are and remember that it is okay to fail.
 We can grow, even when we make mistakes.

 P.S.
 Don't forget to tune in on Fridays for theMT Podcast where I talk out loud about these blogposts and other topics with a few of my friends.